|Dates||Expected trainer||Oral language||Cost||Seats available|

 This course is from Monday to Friday (five days), from 9:00 am to 6:00 pm.
 If some participants have to leave earlier on the last day, we can make sure that all key lectures and labs are complete by 4:00 pm on that day.

-This rate includes the course, laptop rental, lunch as well as morning and afternoon breaks.
+Our rate includes the course, laptop rental, lunch as well as morning and afternoon breaks.
 Each participant walks away with his own electronic board.

 Note that dinner, breakfast, accommodation, and traveling costs are not included in our price.
 Each participant will have to pay for such expenses by themselves.